- March 2014 - February 2014 Staff Gift Card Program Awardees Announced

 Read More »

-Four Electrical Engineering staff members each received a $50 gift card in recognition of their extraordinary efforts as part of the department’s February Staff Gift Card Bonus Program.
-The committee received 8 new nominations in February, which were added to the pool of 12 still eligible from January.
+Two staff members each received a $50 gift card in recognition of their extraordinary efforts as part of the department’s April Staff Gift Card Bonus Program.

 The School of Engineering recently gave the EE department several gift cards to distribute to staff members who are recognized for going above and beyond.
-More people will be recognized in March, and nominations from the last few months will still be eligible for future months.
+More people will be recognized next month, and nominations from the last few months will still be eligible for future months.
 EE faculty, staff and students are welcome to nominate a deserving staff person by visiting https://gradapps.stanford.edu/NotableStaff/nomination/create.

 Read More »